 Highlights

-• Step ashore on the Antarctic continent to unforgettable vistas, bustling penguins, swooping skuas and curious seals
+• Step ashore on the Antarctic continent to unforgettable vistas, bustling penguin colonies and swooping skuas.

-• Raise a glass as you join a small club of people to cross the Antarctic Circle (conditions permitting)
+• Raise a glass as you join a small club of people to attempt to cross below the Antarctic Circle (conditions permitting).

-• Zodiac through glassy waters and gaze at the iridescent blues of gleaming icebergs
+• Zodiac-cruise through glassy waters and gaze at the iridescent blues of gleaming icebergs.

 • Hike along pebble beaches and climb tussock steps with unexpected wildlife encounters at every turn.